artdecocode/expensive/README.md

 ## API
 On top of the CLI application, the package provides means to query _namecheap_ API.
+To start using the API, a configuration can be read from a `.rc` file using `getConfig` method and passed to a client instance.

 ### `getConfig(options: Object): Config`